eR-Biostat/Courses/README.md

 # Our new website

-For the complete course list visit our new website: https://erbiostat.wixsite.com/erbiostat
+For a complete course list and more online materials visit our new website: https://erbiostat.wixsite.com/erbiostat

 # Online or Off-line?